Mr Mark Collins

-In 1995, Mark returned to Dyfed-Powys Police in 1995 as a Constable in Cardigan and, over the next 10 years he went on to work in all four counties.
+In 1995 Mark returned to Dyfed-Powys Police as a Constable in Cardigan and, over the next 10 years he went on to work in all four counties.
 He served here at every rank to Superintendent, in both Uniform Policing and CID.

 In 2006 Mark was appointed as Detective Superintendent to lead the first Wales Extremism and Counter Terrorism Unit (WECTU).
 In 2008 he was promoted to Temporary Detective Chief Superintendent, Deputy Coordinator for Preventing Violent Extremism and delivering HM Government Contest Strategy, based in London with a national remit.